YonSci/Streamlit_Resource/README.md

 - Combining various Streamlit features
 - Understanding app structure and design

-### Module 10: Machine Learning Application
+### Module 10: Machine Learning Application and Deployment
-- Building a machine learning application with Streamlit
+- Building a machine learning application
-- Integrating a machine learning model
-- Testing and fine-tuning the ML app locally

-### Module 11: Deployment
-- Deploying a machine learning application locally
+- Deploying and integrating a machine-learning model with streamlit locally
 - Configuring deployment settings
 - Testing the deployed app

-### Module 12: Web Deployment
+### Module 11: Web Deployment
 - Deploying the machine learning application on the web
-- Choosing a platform for web deployment
-- Finalizing the deployment process
+- Testing the deployed app

 ### Links
 • GitHub repository for the ML model: https://github.com/YonSci/ML_classifier